-I suggest using a debt card, because it will record all of your spending.
+I suggest using a debit card because it will record all of your spendings.
 Or cash, because when you use either one, you get to reality about what things really cost.
 PS….hello, ‘cash’ is not what is left on our credit card.
-You’ll only get out of your money emergency if you get to reality and track your expenses to allow for your life to run by increasing your cashflow, which means more cash coming in than going out.
+You’ll only get out of your money emergency if you get to reality and track your expenses to allow for your life to run by increasing your cash flow, which means more cash coming in than going out.

 And the first place to start is to track your expenses.
 So, take action to do your accounting.
 Then you can review each category each month, or more often.
 You’ll likely be surprised at the big dollars that hop out for things that you’re not aware of, and with more attention, those dollars will start hanging around you in your wallet!
 This is a good plan!!

 DEBT: You’ll have to watch your self-talk around debt too if you’ve accumulated an amount that you feel is burdensome.
 That was a habit.
 You got a bad habit.
 You were unconscious for awhile and thought that ‘debt’ was cash.
 Now you’ve woken up.